How NFL teams are honoring Veteran’s Day

 — Denver Broncos (@Broncos) November 11, 2017

 Even teams who have numerous players participating in various forms of protest have participated in social media dedications for veterans.
-Individual messages from players along with simple yet classy photos have appeared today on social media as tributes to the men and women who have dedicated time to serve in the United States Military.
+Individual messages from players, along with simple, yet classy photos have appeared today on social media as tributes to the men and women who have dedicated time to serve in the U.S. military.
 It appears that in spite of disagreements, team members still appreciate everything veterans have done for the United States.

 Home of the free, because of the brave.#VeteransDay #SaluteToService ???????? pic.twitter.com/o8tfSkPbKt